Morrison19/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory print the current working directory
+pwd: print the current working directory ls -al: Display the contents list of your current directory